Asad-Ismail/Paper-Summaries/15-Oct-2024/README.md

 which may degrade the performance of agents.This method has high requirements on the window length of LLMs and the ability to handle long contexts.

+**Hybrid Memory**

+Hybrid Memory explicitly models the "maybe" human short-term and long-term memories.
+The short-term memory temporarily buffers recent perceptions, while long-term memory consolidates important information over time. e.g AgentSims  implements a hybrid memory architecture.
+The information provided in the prompt can be considered as short-term
+In order to enhance the storage capacity of memory, the authors propose a long-term memory system that utilizes a vector database, facilitating efficient storage and retrieval.
+Specifically, the agent’s daily memories are encoded as embeddings and stored in the vector database.
+If the agent needs to recall its previous memories, the long-term memory system retrieves relevant information using embedding similarities.
+This process can improve the consistency of the agent’s behavior.

+**Memory Formats**

+1. Natural Language

+   Firstly, the memory information can be expressed in a flexible and understandable manner.
+Moreover, it retains rich semantic information that can provide comprehensive signals to guide agent behaviors.
+In the previous work, Reflexion [12] stores experiential feedback in natural language within a sliding window.

+2. Embeddings

+   Memory data is stored in embeddings vectors, e.g ChatDev encodes dialogue history into vectors for retrieval.

+3. Database

+   In this format, memory information is stored in databases, allowing the agent to manipulate memories efficiently and comprehensively.
+For example, ChatDB [40] uses a database as a symbolic memory module.
+The agent can utilize
+   SQL statements to precisely add, delete, and revise the memory information.
+In DB-GPT [41], the memory module is constructed based on a database.
+   To more intuitively operate the memory information, the agents are fine-tuned to understand and execute SQL queries, enabling them to interact with databases using natural language directly.

+4. Stuctured List

+   In this format, memory information is organized into lists, and the semantic of memory can be conveyed in an efficient and concise manner.
+For instance, GITM stores action lists for sub-goals in a hierarchical tree structure